Need A Hormone Reset? Here's The Exact Detox This Naturopath Recommends

 5. Get more shuteye.

-Scientists find your brain detoxifies while you sleep.
+Scientists find2 your brain detoxifies while you sleep.
 Getting eight hours or more also helps you recover, repair, and restore your body while balancing hormones like melatonin, cortisol, and growth hormone.

 With these strategies, you can reset your hormones in as little as 21 days.
 While my plan can help balance them, hormones are complicated and oftentimes require some short-term and long-term strategies to rebalance.
 While Kayla showed massive improvements after her detox, we still had more work to do during subsequent visits.
 That’s why I recommend working with a functional medicine practitioner for an individualized long-term hormone-balancing protocol.